 Lubricants are essential for reducing friction and heat absorption.
 If you can apply the lubricants to the end of the drill bit, you can have a good result.
 It will act as a thermal controller also.

-09. Wrong Drill Bit Angle
+9. Using a Wrong Drill bit Angle

 This widely happens in woodworking.
 There is an angle for the drill bit for efficient cutting.
 When there is no correct angle drill bit will rotate the same point and cause that for an external fire.